raghvendrasingh0871/password-generator/README.md

 # Password Generator
-<h3>Description</h3>
+<h3>About</h3>
 <p>
-  A simple and customizable password generator built with html, css and javascript.
-This tool generates strong, secure passwords based on user-defined criteria, such as length and character types (uppercase, lowercase, digits, symbols).
+  A simple and customizable password generator tool that not only generates strong, secure passwords based on user-defined length and character types (uppercase, lowercase, digits, symbols) but also rates their strength based on various criteria.
 </p>
 <h3>Features</h3>
 <ul>